-The charts at right illustrate the prevalence of the following items:
+The graphs to the right show the prevalence of the following items:

 - Vesting Type;

 - Ratable vesting a portion of the award vests each year during the vesting period.

 - Cliff vesting the entire award vests at the end of the vesting period.

 - Vesting Period; and

 - Contractual Term.